2012 Land Rover LR2 Performance

 - "The brakes are capable and have a solid pedal feel, but when used aggressively, make the front end dive quite dramatically." -- Edmunds

-Land Rovers are known for their off-road abilities, and reviewers agree that the LR2 isn’t hindered by unpaved terrain and muddy or snowy conditions.
+Land Rovers are known for their off-road abilities, and reviewers agree that the 2012 LR2 isn’t hindered by unpaved terrain and muddy or snowy conditions.
 All LR2 models have a Terrain Response system.
-Controlled by a dial, Terrain Response adjusts the engine, transmission and traction settings to accommodate paved, grassy, gravely, snowy, muddy, rutty and sandy conditions.
+Controlled by a dial, Terrain Response adjusts the engine, transmission and traction settings to accommodate paved, grassy, gravely, snowy, muddy, uneven and sandy conditions.

 - "If you're breaking trail to your farm in Bucks County, this could be the right sort of everyday vehicle for you, as Land Rover's all-terrain technology definitely will get through the mud or snow.
 With standard all-wheel drive, plenty of ground clearance and electronic assistants to tame a variety of surfaces, there are few remote locations that would be out of reach." -- Edmunds